 The Bachelor of Science in Emergency Medicine (EM) program is housed within the Department of Rehabilitation Science and Technology.
-This is an upper division major meaning students start the EM program after completing 60 college credits including specific prerequisite courses.
+Our program is considered an upper-division major requiring students to enter the Emergency Medicine Program after completing 60 college credits including prerequisite courses.

-At the end of the junior year students are eligible to sit for the National Certification Examination for Paramedics, administered by the National Registry of Emergency Medical Technicians.
-Students will be certified paramedics upon successful completion of the exam.
-For over 40 years, paramedics have functioned in the out-of-hospital environment, providing emergency care to people with life-threatening illness or injury.
-Today, the field of out-of-hospital medicine is expanding rapidly to include many aspects of health care in addition to emergency management.
-As this field continues to grow and change, leaders and educators with a background in emergency medicine are needed to help shape the future of Emergency Medical Services (EMS) and overall patient care.
+For over 50 years, paramedics have functioned in the out-of-hospital environment, providing emergency care to people with life-threatening illness or injury.
+Today, the field of out-of-hospital medicine is expanding rapidly to include community paramedicine and other aspects of patient care in additon to emergency response.
+As this field continues to evolve, academically prepared leaders and educators are needed to help shape the future of Emergency Medical Services (EMS) and overall patient care.
+Following successful completion of the junior year, students are eligible to sit for the Paramedic National Certification Examinations, administered by the National Registry of Emergency Medical Technicians.
+Students will be certified paramedics upon successful completion of the examinations.

 *Recognizing that students will be entering the program with varying levels of education and experience, students are admitted into the program at the appropriate level based on the student's career and academic experiences.
-Currently certified paramedics will be awarded 39 credits.
+Currently certified paramedics will be awarded 39 credits of advanced standing.

 Emergency Medicine Career Options

-Due to the ever changing health care industry and the integral part EMS has played in public safety, EMS will be more than a medical response in an emergency.
-It will play a vital role in improving the general health of the population in the community it serves.
-The demand is also growing for EMS professionals to have an expertise in business, management, teaching and clinical techniques.
-This program is intended to give its students the edge in the field.
+Due to the ever-changing health care industry and the integral part EMS has played in public safety and public health, EMS has evolved to more than an emergency response system.
+We now play a vital role in improving the general health of the population in the communities we serve.
+The demand is also growing for EMS professionals to have expertise in business, management, teaching, and clinical techniques.
+This program is intended to give its students an edge in the field.